-High in protein and low in sugar, these healthy banana protein muffins are perfect for breakfast or a midday snack.
+These healthy banana protein muffins are high in protein and low in sugar and are perfect for breakfast or a healthy snack!
 Made with protein powder, Greek yogurt and naturally sweetened with banana, these muffins are a great option pre or post workout too.
 They’re quick and easy to make and perfect for meal prep! {Gluten-free & vegetarian}

 Table of Contents